Five-qubit states generated by Clifford gates: Main results for Clifford states

-We proved that there are 93 orbits.
+We thus proved that there are 93 orbits.
 They are distributed as follows: one orbit $S_0$, 10 orbits labelled $T_{ij}$, 10 orbits labelled $U_{ijk}$, 15 orbits labelled $U_{ij/kl}$, 5 orbits of type $V_{ijkl}$, 15 orbits of type $V_{ij/kl}$, 10 orbits of type $V_{ij}$, one orbit of type $W_0$, 10 orbits of type $W_{ij}$, 15 orbits of type $W_{ij/kl},$ and one orbit of type $X_0$.
 Two orbits are considered to be of the same type if they are identical up to permutations of the five qubits.

 The letters designating the orbits were chosen based on the minimum number of CZ gates needed in order to reach them starting from $S_0.$ Orbits labeled with the letter $T$ require one CZ gate, those labeled with the letter $U$ require two, those labeled with the letter $V$ require three, those labeled with the letter $W$ require four, and the one labeled with the letter $X$ requires five, which is the largest minimum number of CZ gates needed to reach any Clifford state.